aws-amplify/docs/docs/lib/restapi/fragments/flutter/getting-started.md

 The Amplify CLI deploys REST APIs and handlers using [Amazon API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/) and [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/).

-The API category will perform SDK code generation which when used with the `AWSMobileClient` can be used for creating signed requests for Amazon API Gateway when the service Authorization is set to `AWS_IAM` or when using a [Cognito User Pools Authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html).

 See the authentication section for more details for using the `AWSMobileClient` in your application.

 ## Create new REST API

-In a terminal window, navigate to your project folder (the folder that contains your app `.Android Studioproj` file), and add the SDK to your app.
+In a terminal window, navigate to your project folder (the folder that contains your app `/lib` folder), and add the SDK to your app.

 ```bash
 cd ./YOUR_PROJECT_FOLDER